EloiStree/EloiStree/README.md

 > Just a guy that enjoy exploring new-tech for the fun of observing what we can do with this magic we call "Code".

-I suffert from a big illness, I am an open source guy:
-> "If you do a tool that can be use by 10 000 developers and so 10 000 to 10 000 000 users... and because you put your tool at 3€-50€ on a store you reduce it to 100 developers and so 100 - 100 000 paying users.
-You are indirectly reducing progress of 9 900 developer and the fun of  9 900 000 users...
-Does 300€-5000€ * 50% state * Time lost protecting your code worst of money is justify this ?"  ==> And that why I am poor  ¨\ (o_O) /¨

-Feel free to enjoy my tools.

 ( If you know a way to let's me pay bills without commercial sponsor and without losing the open source part.
 Feel free to ping me ;) )

 Support my works 💰🪙:
 https://en.tipeee.com/eloistree/